DSKC: Domain Style Modeling with Adaptive Knowledge Consolidation for Exemplar-free Lifelong Person Re-Identification: Methodology

 \subsection{Preliminary}

-In the exemplar-free LReID task, a series of $T$ training domains $D=\{D^t\}_{t=1}^T$ is given to successively train the model.
-Specifically, $D^t =\{(x_i, y_i)\}_{i=1}^{N_t}$ consists of $N_t$ images $x_i$ and their identity labels $y_i$.
-At the $t$-th training domain, our model cannot access previous domains $\{D^i\}_{i=1}^{t-1}$ and only adopts the current domain $D^t$, including the Backbone $f_B$, a domain-style encoder (DSE) with $t$-1 frozen transfer module (TM) $\{f_M^i\}_{i=1}^{t-1}$ and a current domain's updatable transfer module (TM) $f_M^t$.
-To evaluate the model’s anti-forgetting and generalization ability, it is tested on a series of test domains $\{D_{test}^i\}_{i=1}^T$ from the Seen domain and Unseen domain $D_{un}$.
+In the rehearsal-free LReID task, a sequence of $T$ training domains $D=\{D^t\}_{t=1}^T$ is provided for successive model training.
+Each domain $D^t =\{(x_i, y_i)\}_{i=1}^{N_t}$ contains $N_t$ images $x_i$ and corresponding identity labels $y_i$.
+During the $t$-th domain, the model can only access the current domain $D^t$ with no availability of previous domain $\{D^i\}_{i=1}^{t-1}$.
+The architecture comprises a Backbone $f_B$, a domain-style encoder (DSE) with $t$-1 frozen transfer module (TM) $\{f_M^i\}_{i=1}^{t-1}$ and an updatable TM $f_M^t$ for the current domain.
+To evaluate the model’s anti-forgetting and generalization ability, the model is tested the Seen domain and Unseen domain.